18ksharma/cycleshare/README.md

 * User can login
 * User can see a stream of bikes
 * User can create a post for putting a bike for rent (bike price, details, availability, contact information, upload bike pic)
+* User can logout and see their posts on the profile Fragment
+* User can filter specific bikes using search Fragment (complex algo)
+* User can click on a post to see a detail view)

 **Optional Nice-to-have Stories**

 * Forget password button
 * Internal Messaging Tool
+* Instruction page on how to use the app after user signs up
+* Users can add ratings for people who have posts

 ### 2. Screen Archetypes